-A capture mode is a preset configuration that defines how the camera will capture images.
-The selected mode can affect the maximum resolution and maximum frame rate available in the Axis product.
-If using a capture mode with a lower resolution than the maximum, the field of view might be reduced.
-The capture mode also affects the shutter speed, which in turn affects the light sensitivity - a capture mode with a high maximum frame rate will have reduced light sensitivity, and vice versa.
-Note that when using certain capture modes you might not be able to use WDR.
+A capture mode is a preset configuration that defines how the camera captures images.
+The selected mode can affect the maximum resolution and maximum frame rate available in the device.
+If you use a capture mode with a lower resolution than the maximum, the field of view might be reduced.
+The capture mode also affects the shutter speed, which in turn affects the light sensitivity - a capture mode with a high maximum frame rate has a reduced light sensitivity, and vice versa.
+Note that with certain capture modes you might not be able to use WDR.

-The lower resolution capture mode may be sampled from the original resolution, or it may be cropped out from the original, in which case the field of view may also be affected.
+The lower resolution capture mode might be sampled from the original resolution, or it might be cropped out from the original, in which case the field of view could also be affected.